sfxcode/nuxt3-primevue-starter/README.md

 ## Tools

-I use IntelliJ with VUE.js and Prettier plugin.
+I use IntelliJ with VUE.js plugin.

 ## Supporters